Three-Minute Thesis (3MT) guidelines

 Three-Minute Thesis (3MT®) is a research communication competition developed by The University of Queensland in 2008.
 Participants present their thesis work in a short presentation using a single slide.
 The competition challenges students to distill their research ideas and discoveries into a concise, compelling presentation that can be understood by a general, non-specialist audience.

-The 2025 3MT will take place during the February 26, 2025, Graduate Research Symposium.
-GRS attendees will score the presentations and select a winner, who will move on to compete at the Midwestern Association of Graduate Schools April 4, 2025 in Indianapolis, IN.
+Wayne State's 3MT takes place each year at the Graduate Research Symposium.
+An esteemed panel of judges score the presentations and select a winner, who moves on to compete at the Midwestern Association of Graduate Schools regional competition.

 Application